 Here are a few more items you should consider bringing along with you.
-These can come very handy during the trip and might save you from a pinch.
+These can come in very handy during the trip and might save you from a pinch.

 First aid kit

-A must-have especially when going on outdoor excursions.
-It doesn’t have to be extensive, but it should cover basic supplies like bandages, antiseptics, and some over the counter medicine.
+A must-have, especially when going on outdoor excursions.
+It doesn’t have to be extensive, but it should cover basic supplies like bandages, antiseptics, and some over-the-counter medicine.

 This is a survivalist’s must-have.
-Pocket knives are versatile tools that can be used for various tasks especially emergencies.
+Pocket knives are versatile tools that can be used for various tasks, especially emergencies.